 The following are five reasons being physically active is important when you’re feeling down, and why you should resist the urge to skip your workouts on those days:

-5) It promotes healthy coping – By taking action to do something that will affect you in a positive way, you can improve your ability to cope with depression or anxiety symptoms.
+By taking action to do something that will affect your mental health in a positive way, you can improve your ability to cope with depression or anxiety symptoms.
 So when you’re feeling blue, the same rule applies.
 Taking matters into your own hands to do something healthy and that promotes overall wellness will make you feel better than if you try to escape your feelings through alcohol or brooding.